ArcaneEngineer/ECS-tutorials/part3.md

 ```
 We avoid this because conditionals are costly, and null functions (or objects) take up very little space in CPU instruction (or data) cache, respectively.
 So it's cheaper to just run an empty function here than to check if a valid one exists.

-In future lesson, we will also use empty object literals where no prototype exists:
+In future, we will also use empty object literals where no prototype exists:

 ```
 const nullPrototype = {};